Mo3az00/simple-node-server/docs/add-your-own-application.md

 ## Create a SSH key on the server

 As a first step we will create a SSH key on the server, that we will use for pulling code from Github.
-We use our usename and the hostname in the comment section.
+We use our username and the hostname in the comment section.
 Press [Enter] for all questions asked and the key will be generated.

 As we will use this key for reading from Github only and the code is on our server anyway, this is no security risk.
 You only have __to ensure__ that the key is __not used for other purposes__.